 Good on the tooth: Has a fondness for tucker, bordering on being a garbage guts.

-Goog: Silly person.
+Goog: A chicken egg.
+Also, a silly person.
 A temporary state, whereas drongoism is genetic.

 Goose: Drongo, galah.
 Gosfords.
 Very short skirt - it's just below the entrance.
 The Entrance being a town on the NSW central coast near Gosford.

 Green Room (surfing) : The inside of the tube of a wave; a barrel.